-An independent agent in Jacksonville can help you find the best policy to meet the state requirements as well as your business’s coverage needs.
-Find an insurance agent near you to start comparing customized commercial vehicle insurance quotes.
+An Independent Insurance Agent in Jacksonville can help you find the best policy to meet the state requirements as well as your business’s coverage needs.
+Find an agent near you to start comparing customized commercial vehicle insurance quotes.

-Drivers of commercial motor vehicles (CMVs) are sometimes responsible for vehicule accidents.
+Drivers of commercial motor vehicles (CMVs) are sometimes responsible for vehicle accidents.
 The state of Florida tracks these accidents by county.

 Commercial vehicle insurance is designed to protect businesses that own or use vehicles due to the increased risk of liability lawsuits as well as the loss of income that can arise if your business is left without its necessary transportation.

 All commercial vehicle insurance policies in Jacksonville will provide, at the very least, liability coverage that meets the requirements set forth by the state of Florida.
 Liability coverage is designed to provide compensation for third-party property damage and bodily injuries if your drivers are responsible for a vehicle collision.